 What does the tuition fee cover?

-Tuition fees typically cover the cost of the educational program or course of study, including instruction, facilities, and equipment.
-However, tuition fees may not cover additional expenses such as textbooks, materials, and accommodation.
+Tuition fee typically covers the cost of the educational program or course of study, including instruction, facilities, and equipment.
+However, tuition fee may not cover additional expenses such as textbooks, materials, and accommodation.

 Can international students get financial aid or scholarships to study in Ireland?